caikit/website/docs/developing.md

 #### With VS-Code

-ow to debug python modules is covered in this article: https://code.visualstudio.com/docs/python/debugging
+How to debug python modules is covered in this article: https://code.visualstudio.com/docs/python/debugging

 ##### TL;DR